 The RRCConnectionReconfiguration message to be applied when the condition(s) are fulfilled.
 The RRCConnectionReconfiguration in condReconfigurationToApply cannot contain a target node SCG configuration for CHO.
+For CPAC, the RRCConnectionReconfiguration message contained in condReconfigurationToApply cannot include mobilityControlInfo and SRB1 configuration to update the SRB1, and if the radioResourceConfigDedicated is included, only the drb-ToAddModList and drb-ToReleaseList could be included .
+For CPAC, the RRCConnectionReconfiguration message contained in condReconfigurationToApply cannot contain the field scg-State.